gatling/gatling/src/sphinx/extensions/maven_plugin.rst

 Disabling compiler
 ==================

-By default, the gatling-maven-plugin takes care of compiling your Scala code, so you can directly run ``mvn gatling:execute``.
+By default, the gatling-maven-plugin takes care of compiling your Scala code, so you can directly run ``mvn gatling:test``.

 Then, for some reason, you might want to have another plugin, such as the `scala-maven-plugin <https://github.com/davidB/scala-maven-plugin>`_ or the `scalor-maven-plugin <https://github.com/random-maven/scalor-maven-plugin>`_, take care of compiling.